SimpleDataLabsInc/prophecy-docs/docs/architecture/deployment/private-saas/download-logs.md

 - All services are selected by default.
 - The download supports one hour of logs from the Start Time.

-The captured logs include all relevant Prophecy configurations, which includes the following items:
+The captured logs include all relevant Prophecy configurations, such as the following items:

 - Kubernetes cluster configuration
   - Resource quotas